onyx-platform/onyx-metrics/README.md

 #### Websocket output

 Sends all metric data to a websocket.
-The Onyx dashboard already knows what to do with this output, but you can direct it anywhere.
+Currently we do have a suggested web server implementation, as websocket inputs are no longer supported in onyx-dashboard.

 In your peer boot-up namespace: